-- Kaizala and Office Lens [Microsoft].
+- Kaizala [Microsoft].
 Working with multiple teams to integrate data-driven intelligent features into the Kaizala enterprise and Office Lens apps.
-The use cases that we tackle revolve around improving user experience on the apps by leveraging latest machine learning tools.
+The use cases that we tackle revolve around improving user experience on the apps by leveraging the latest machine learning tools.
 An overview and a short video on the current focus of our team.
 Recently, we have pushed a couple of features to Kaizala app for internal dogfooding (now available in Kaizala beta).
 This video shows on-device implementation of semantic search on the Kaizala app.
 The implementation has low-latency and search happens with every word being typed.

 - Product recommendation [Microsoft].
 Worked on developing algorithms for an external Microsoft customer to enable ML driven product recommendations.
 As a side outcome, we contributed the RLRMC algorithm to the official Microsoft Recommenders GitHub repository.

 - Competitive pricing of products [Amazon.com].
 Worked on the estimation of the competitive prices of 3p unique products, i.e., Amazon is not a retail player for these products.
 The large-scale nature of the project demanded to work on simple algorithmic implementations that are scalable and simple to maintain.
 The proposed models were productionized and used to generate price estimates worldwide for all of the Amazon marketplaces and consumed by multiple customers.
 (Patent filed.)

-- Tensor decomposition [Amazon.com].
+- Detecting anomalies in e-commerce [Amazon.com].
 We exploit the problem structure to propose natural gradient learning algorithms for tensor decomposition.
 The proposed algorithm is in production to detect anomalies in seller and reviewer activities.

 - Demand forecasting [Amazon.com].
 As supervisor of an internship project, we proposed low-rank tensor factorization prototype models for demand forecasting problems.

 - Optimization on Riemannian manifolds.
 Understanding the (Riemannian) geometry of structured constraints is of particular interest in machine learning.
 Conceptually, it allows translating a constrained optimization problem into an unconstrained optimization problem on a nonlinear search space (manifold).
 Building upon this point of view, one research interest is to exploit manifold geometry in nonlinear optimization.

 We have been actively involved in both matrix and tensor applications.
 We have also worked on domain adaptation mostly on ML side.